dagardner-nv/NeMo-Agent-Toolkit-Examples/CONTRIBUTING.md

 ### Documentation
 Each example must include clear documentation on how to run it.
 This can be provided in either:
-- A README.md file at the top level of the example directory
+- A README.md file at the top level of the example directory, the `examples/.template/README.md` file can be copied into the example directory and used as a starting point.
 - A README.ipynb Jupyter notebook that walks through the example

 In both cases, the documentation should include: